EeshaArif/Github-Finder-ReactJS/README.md

 ### Modules (split the code in multiple files)
 ```
 // The objects/classes are private by default
-// to make it public
+// To make it public, use 'export' keyword
 import { Person } from './person'; // person.js
 export class Teacher extends Person{}
 ```